James Barrington with U Thant

 room United States

-- James Barrington, Permanent Secretary at the Burma Foreign Office and Permanent Representative to the UN in the 1950s (photo 2 with U Thant and photo 3 with U Nu and Secretary General Dag Hammarskjold);
+(2 & 3) James Barrington, Permanent Secretary at the Burma Foreign Office and Permanent Representative to the UN in the 1950s

-- Justice U Myint Thein, who represented Burma at the debate on Chinese Nationalist troops in Burma in 1953 (photo 4);
+(4) Justice U Myint Thein, who represented Burma at the debate on Chinese Nationalist troops in Burma in 1953

-- Daw Mya Sein, educator and member of the Burmese delegation to the General Assembly in 1960 (photo 5);
+(5) Daw Mya Sein, educator and member of the Burmese delegation to the General Assembly in 1960

-Burma (now Myanmar) also provided troops to UN peacekeeping in the late 1950s and early 1960s, in Lebanon and the Congo.
-Photos 7 and 8 are of Colonel Ye Gaung who was part of the UN peacekeeping force in the Congo in 1960, as Chief of Staff of the UN's Eastern Command, and other Burmese peacekeepers in the Congo.
+In the late 1950s and early 1960s, Burma also provided troops to UN peacekeeping in Lebanon and the Congo.
+Colonel Ye Gaung (7) was Chief of Staff of the UN's Eastern Command in the Congo in 1960.

-U Thant House chairman Dr Thant Myint-U served for over 12 years at the United Nations: in peacekeeping operations in Cambodia (1992-3) and the former Yugoslavia (1994-6), and at the UN Secretariat in NY (2000-2007), including as Director of Policy Planning in the Department of Political Affairs.
-Photo 9 is Dr Thant Myint-U speaking to media in the former Yugoslavia 1994.
+U Thant House chairman Dr Thant Myint-U (8) served for over 12 years at the UN: in peacekeeping operations in Cambodia (1992-93) and the former Yugoslavia (1994-96), and at the UN Secretariat in NY (2000-2007), including as Director of Policy Planning in the Department of Political Affairs.